shabin5785/react-notes/Notes_1.md

 - if our state is readonly, we dont need any actions.
 Just reducer to pull required state will do

 - if a component is direclty linked by Route, then it gets the Route variables.
 If not directly linked we need to use withRoute to get Route params to that component.

+- mapStateToProps has two arguments .First is state and second is own props of the component.